 The Media Licensing Regulation entered into force in Egypt on 14 May 2020.
-It does not yet involve any practice in Egypt and includes a number of provisions that need clarification on how they will be applied in reality.
+It does not yet involve any practice in Egypt and includes several provisions that need clarification on how they will be applied in reality.

 REGULATORY AGENCIES AND COMPETITION LAW